Uli Hoeness steps down from Bayern Munich presidency, Oliver Kahn joins board | DW | 30.08.2019

 After almost 10 years in the job, Uli Hoeness has stood down as Bayern Munich president.
 In a further sign of changing times at the top level of the club, former goalkeeper Oliver Kahn will soon return as a board member.

-Uli Hoeness, Bayern Munich's president for the past decade, confirmed speculation that he will not stand for reelection in November on Thursday, having overseen an unprecented period of success for the club.
+Uli Hoeness, Bayern Munich's president for the past decade, confirmed speculation that he will not stand for reelection in November on Thursday, having overseen an unprecedented period of success for the club.

-In a further sign of an imminent changing of the guard at the German champions, Bayern announced on Friday that former captain and Champions League-winning goalkeeper Oliver Kahn will return to the club as a board member next year before taking over Karl-Heinz Rummeniige's job as chief executive in 2022.
-Rummenigge's contract expires on Decemeber 31, 2021.
+In a further sign of an imminent changing of the guard at the German champions, Bayern announced on Friday that former captain and Champions League-winning goalkeeper Oliver Kahn will return to the club as a board member next year before taking over Karl-Heinz Rummenigge's job as chief executive in 2022.
+Rummenigge's contract expires on December 31, 2021.

 Hoeness, along with Rummenigge, has been the driving force behind a sustained period of domestic dominance that has seen Bayern win the Bundesliga in eight of the past nine seasons that he has been chairman, plus a Champions League title in 2013 and several domestic cups.